gtbanfield/Ping/README.md

-All the setup's have been run and repackaged up as Zips and uploaded to Nexus. opendj all folder and binararies need to be copied to samples/docker/ from the opendj root folder.
+All the setup's have been run and repackaged up as Zips and uploaded to Nexus.
+- [x] For opendj all folder and binararies needed to be copied to samples/docker/ from the opendj root folder.
 ```

 ### Base Platform